 176 (1) Whenever default is made by the owner of any house, building, or land in the execution of any work required to be executed by him, the occupier of such house, building, or land may, with the approval of the Council, cause such work to be executed, and the expense thereof shall be paid to him by the owner, or the amount may be deducted out of the rent from time to time becoming due from him to such owner.

 (2) The owner shall not be entitled to eject the occupier until such expense shall have been fully paid or deducted as aforesaid.

-District Council in default of owner or occupier may execute works and recover expenses.
+owner may execute works and deduct expenses from rent.